llms.txt explained: the AI-era site map

 TL;DR

-/llms.txt is a single Markdown file at your domain root that hands AI assistants a curated map of your most important pages, in the order you want them read.
+/llms.txtis a single Markdown file at your domain root that hands AI assistants a curated map of your most important pages, in the order you want them read.
 It does not replace robots.txt or sitemap.xml — it complements them.
-Adoption is still early, the cost is near-zero, and the format is strict but tiny.
-Add one, keep it short, point it at your best pages.
+Be clear-eyed, though: adoption is early and there's no published evidence yet that crawlers actually read it.
+Treat it as a low-cost extra, not a growth lever — the real wins are crawler access, HTML readability and structure.

 What llms.txt actually is